PATEW/Genesys-Terrarium/README.md

 ## Cool Stuff

 - Utilizes Godot's node system for managing large numbers of entities and their interactions
-- Incorporates a robust event system (signals) for tracking and handling simulation changes
+- Incorporates a robust event system (signals) for tracking and handling behavior state changes
 - Features a modular design allowing for easy expansion and modification of species, behaviors, mutations and environmental factors

 ## Potential Applications / Future Work